wilabgit/uevolumeagent/LangGraph-DeepEval_Jetson/ollama-docker/ReadME.md

 cd ollama-docker
 docker compose -f docker-compose.yml --profile gpu-nvidia up -d
 ```
 The `up -d` command starts the services in the background.
+Now Ollama is exposed at port 11435.